OmarrSakr/Daniels-Website/README.md

 ---

 ## Live Demo 🌐
-- Check out the live demo of the project at [Daniels Website](https://omarrsakr.github.io/Daniels-Website/).
+- Check out the live demo of the project at [`Daniels Website`](https://omarrsakr.github.io/Daniels-Website/).

 ---